helloliangshilei/SimpleJEE/README.md

   	  hibernate using Annotations, and Hibernate/Spring.

 Building:
-	- Download the project using git clone. <Address>
+  - Download the project using git clone.
   - Maven options that you need are "mvn test", will run all tests, and "mvn tomcat:run" or "mvn tomcat7:run" for tomcat 7x to run tomcat for playing with webapp, rest stuff.
 Run these commands from the SimpleJEE/SimpleUser directory.
   - **ANT build broken at the moment.
+I didn't update it after setting up maven.
 You'll need to setup mysql, and use the source command to get the right stuff in the DB.

 1) Simple JDBC
 First example is a simple JDBC application that stores, changes, retrieves data in a single table SIMPLEAPP.USER.